 I’ve been thinking a lot about failure lately and wanted to share my favorite teenage failure-turned-success stories.
 (I had a lot more time for trying new stuff and a lot less pride back then 🙂

 *Well, I wasn’t an immediate success, of course.
 The coach actually told me that I was pretty awful and wouldn’t be performing at competitions but she needed an extra body for basketball games and I‘d have to do.

 My other experience happened when I was only months into a new high school and I decided to try student council so I could meet new people.
 I signed up to run for (what I thought was) junior class vice president but mistakenly signed up to run for student BODY vice president (as in, over the whole school).
-A much bigger deal and something that a sophomore had never attempted before.
+This was a much bigger deal and something that a sophomore had never attempted before.
 By the time I realized my mistake, I was too afraid (read: embarrassed) to back out.

 I jumped in with both feet and ended up running against only one other girl.
 I was so afraid of failing that I campaigned like a crazy person.
 And I won.
-That next year was amazing; I had a so much fun, worked with the school’s adult leadership and made lifetime friends.
+That next year was amazing: I had a so much fun, worked closely with the school’s adult leadership and made lifetime friends.

 In the end, the fear of failure is just that: fear.
 It’s not real.
 It’s something imaginary that we allow to invade our dreams and keep us from the things we want.